sigmagamma/portl/README.md

 * dest_extension - the target extension, if different
 * encoding - the source encoding for the game file
 * insert_newlines - are lines separated using a new line
+* local_temporary_parent_target_folder - where to put the target file for VPK packing
+* local_parent_source_folder - with files that are in VPK, we first manually extract them here in order to maintain the base file unchanged
 Deprecated:
 * os - deprecated use to determine how to change configuration in the res file such as text size.
 * caption_file_name - the prefix for the subtitle file.
 For example if the file is closecaption_english.txt then this will be "closecaption".